 The idea of labelling people as attention-seeking is not unique to mental illness, but it’s certainly something that seems to come up an awful lot.
 The labellers might be friends and family, but unfortunately, they may also be health care providers.
 One of the labels that comes up regularly is “attention-seeking.”

 I work as a nurse at a mental health and addictions facility.
 One of the recent clients had borderline personality disorder and a history of significant trauma, and I heard staff frequently describe him as attention-seeking.
 He had a tendency to somatize mental distress, and this would often take the form of gastrointestinal discomfort, which many staff tended to dismiss out of hand.
-When his concerns were dismissed, he tended to respond with very regressive behaviours, like crawling rather than walking.
+When staff dismissed his concerns, he tended to respond with very regressive behaviours, like crawling rather than walking.

 I only work nights so I mostly just saw him at the beginning of my shifts.
 My experience, though, was that he almost always responded very well to heaps of validation.
 He didn’t necessarily need to be given what he’s asking for, and often what he was asking for wasn’t an effective way to meet his needs anyway, but validation of his distress settled him right down.

 The way I see it, we all have needs that we try to get met.
 Sometimes we’re unable to meet our needs, and we reach out to others to help us.
 For the most part, that should be considered help-seeking behaviour, which is a good thing.

 There are certainly times when people engage in problematic attention-seeking behaviour.
 Narcissistic and antisocial personality disorders come to mind as being prone to this.
 For the most part, though, mental health professionals really shouldn’t have that much difficulty distinguishing this from legitimate help-seeking.

 Someone reaching out for help may end up being labelled as attention-seeking for a few reasons: